-- Dex Cooper has Supervisor role.
+- Dex Cooper has the Supervisor role.
 Dex’s role has access to the San Francisco division.

 - Ellen Templar has the Manager role.
-Diane’s role has access to the Indianapolis, San Francisco, and Corporate divisions.
+Ellen’s role has access to the Indianapolis, San Francisco, and Corporate divisions.

 - When Diane Able opens this view, the data she sees consists of metrics for all conversations associated with the Indianapolis division.
 This data includes all conversations that any of the queues or agents in the Indianapolis division handle.
 It can include conversations handled by a queue in the San Francisco division, perhaps in the case of an overflow or object transfer outside the division.